mets/mets.github.io/callformembers.md

 ## Process for Application Review

-All Board members will review all the applications; responsibility for coordinating and completing the evaluation process is given to one or more board members.
+All Board members will review all the applications.
+Responsibility for coordinating and completing the evaluation process is given to one or more board members.
 Rating of candidates compared to the criteria will be made for full Board review and for documentation purposes.
 There may be interviews of